ajanis/maas-ansible/README.md

 It creates a single point of control for scalable automation, reconfiguration, and reliability, of networks, machines and OS images.

-Our primary use-cases will include:
+MAAS is designed to be cost-efficient, easy for the end-user to operate, highly-available and easy to scale, and to offer the end-user a rich set of tools for quick use or advanced integrations.

+The primary goals of our MAAS Deployment are:

 - Managing the lifecycle of physical hardware via traditional PXE network booting with modernized/improved useability.
 Users may configure systems via GUI, CLI, API, Libraries and config-management modules (i.e.: Ansible), webhooks etc.  Additionally, a full suite of metrics and logging for the MAAS environment itself and deployed machines is available.

 - Enabling  `ZTP` (Zero-Touch Provisioning) / `LTP` (Low-Touch Provisioning) for critical systems or platforms that may take 30 minutes or more to deploy and configure via traditional methods.

-MAAS is designed to be cost-efficient, easy for the end-user to operate, highly-available and easy to scale, and to offer the end-user a rich set of tools for quick use or advanced integrations.
-The primary goals of our MAAS Deployment are:

 <div style="font-size:0.7em;line-height:1.5em;padding:1em 1em 1em 1em;border-style:dotted;border-width:1px;color:#808080;">
 As noted, our focus shall be bare-metal management and ZTP/LTP  However,  I want to quickly mention that MAAS also has functionality to build and manage the lifecycle of <a href=https://linux-kvm.org/page/Main_Page>KVM</a> virtual machines or <a href=https://linuxcontainers.org/lxc/introduction>LXC</a> containers.
 This functionality is enabled when provisioning a bare-metal server and enabling one of the virtualization options below.